ViperSLM/docker-mingw-w64/README.md

-# MinGW-W64 Docker Image (Dual Architectures)
+# MinGW-W64 Docker Image (64-bit Windows only)
-This Docker image builds a [mingw-w64][] toolchain which can target either 32-bit or 64-bit Windows via Ubuntu 20.04
+This Docker image builds a [mingw-w64][] toolchain which can target 64-bit Windows via Ubuntu 20.04

 The following software is built from source:
 * [pkg-config][] v0.29.2